-Note: The current article is based on Ruby on Rails examples, but the core idea should be applicable to other frameworks/languages.
+Note: The current article is based on Ruby on Rails examples, but the core idea should apply to other languages and frameworks.

 Let’s start trying to define some concepts: